lonycell/grafana.v7/docs/sources/panels/transformations.md

 # Transformations

-> **Note:** This documentation refers to a Grafana 7.0 beta feature.
+> **Note:** This documentation refers to a ThingSPIN 7.0 beta feature.
 This documentation will be frequently updated to reflect updates to the feature, and it will probably be broken into smaller sections when the feature moves out of beta.

-This page explains what transformations in Grafana are and how to use them.
+This page explains what transformations in ThingSPIN are and how to use them.

 Transformations process the result set before it’s passed to the visualization.
-You access transformations in the Transform tab of the Grafana panel editor.
+You access transformations in the Transform tab of the ThingSPIN panel editor.

 Transformations allow you to rename fields, join separate time series together, do math across queries, and more.
 For users, with large dashboards or with heavy queries, being able to reuse the query result from one panel in another panel can be a huge performance gain.

 > **Note:** Transformations sometimes result in data that cannot be graphed.
-When that happens, Grafana displays a suggestion on the visualization that you can click to switch to table visualization.
+When that happens, ThingSPIN displays a suggestion on the visualization that you can click to switch to table visualization.
 This often helps you better understand what the transformation is doing to your data.

 ## Transformation execution order

-Grafana applies transformations in the sequence that they are listed on the screen.
+ThingSPIN applies transformations in the sequence that they are listed on the screen.
 Every transformation creates a new result set that is passed to the next transformation in the pipeline.

 The order can make a huge difference in how your results look.
 For example, if you use a Reduce transformation to condense all the results of one column to a single value, then you can only apply transformations to that single value.